 They look great on a sunny sill or side table.
-They’re child-friendly since they’re spineless and generally safe in case you brush up against one.
-Plus, they’re real cute.
-All succulents are adapted to dry environments with full sun and no shelter.
+And, they’re real cute.
+All succulent plants are adapted to dry environments with full sun and no shelter.
 According to a NASA study, succulents have even been found to purify the air of harmful toxins.
 Succulents are excellent starter plants because they’re low maintenance.

 Succulents (from the Latin word “succulentus,” for juice or sap) are defined by their moisture-storing capacity and come from many botanical families.
 Botanically-speaking, the term succulent refers to ANY plant that has evolved adaptations to survive hot arid environments.
-It is a term that does not refer to any specific family or clade of plants, and in fact many succulent plants are not related to one another at all.
+It is a term that does not refer to any specific family of plants, and, in fact, many succulent plants are not related to one another at all.

-Succulence can include many morphological characteristics: an epidermis with waxy cutin, thickened, fleshy leaves, an alternative mode of photosynthesis, and so on.
+Succulents can include many structural characteristics: an epidermis with waxy cutin, thickened, fleshy leaves, an alternative mode of photosynthesis, and so on.
 Many plants would, by botanic definition, be considered succulent even though we do not normally think of them as such.
-For example, snake plants (Sansevieria) and Ponytail palms (Beaucarnea) have adaptations for surviving in desert conditions.
-Snake plants have thickened leaves and CAM photosynthesis, and Ponytail palms have a thickened, woody trunk for water storage.
+For example, snake plants (Sansevieria) and Ponytail palms (Beaucarnea) both have different adaptations for surviving in desert conditions.

-Like we said, all cacti are succulents, but not all succulents are cacti.
-Cacti are succulents from the family Cactaceae, which only are native to the New World/Western Hemisphere.
-Euphorbs are succulents from the plant family Euphorbiaceae, and are cosmopolitan in their distribution.
+All cacti are succulents, but not all succulents are cacti.
+Cacti are succulents from the family Cactaceae, which only are native to the Western Hemisphere.
 The trait of succulence has evolved multiple times throughout plant history, each time as a response to climate shifts to more arid conditions.
-Euphorbia (Euphorbiaceae) has been evolving since the early Eocene (56-40MYA) to be adapted and speciate in arid environments, whereas Opuntia (Cactaceae), has only been evolving since the Oligocene (~39MYA).
 Other plants have evolved succulent characteristics, such as Yucca, Agave, and Aloe.